aligeramy/ESP8266-MPU6050-SDcard/README.md

 7. Breadboard and Jumper Wires

 ![L7805 LM7805 7805 Voltage Regulator](https://i.ibb.co/mtHk5sG/Voltage-Regulator.png)
-**Note:** The figure above is just an example on how to connect a Voltage Regulator/Electrolytic Capacitors.

-Please follow the instructions below:
+**Note: The figure above is just an example on how to connect a Voltage Regulator/Electrolytic Capacitors.
+Please follow the instructions below.**

 Instructions: